tribhuwanphulera/csv-xlsx-master-merger-ai/README.md

 ---

-## ❓ Frequently Asked Questions (FAQ)
+## ❓ FAQ

 ### ✅ What GPT model is used?
-- Defaults to GPT-4, but you can switch to GPT-3.5 in the config for cost savings.
+- Defaults to GPT-4, but you can switch to GPT-3.5 in the config.

 ### ✅ Can it handle thousands of files?
 - Yes!
-It processes large datasets in batches and splits files based on row limits.
+It processes large datasets efficiently.

 ### ✅ What formats are supported?
 - CSV, XLSX, XLSM.